thearst3rd/stopwaitingforgodot-chess/README.md

 * While dragging, the original chess piece stays where it is at full opacity.
 I would like to make it transparent, which I can easily do while picking up the piece, but I don't know how to undo that transparency if the user decided to cancel the drag.
 There isn't a `drag_cancelled()` method AFAIK.
 Will just listening for a global "mouse released" event work well?
 * Additionally, the "drag distance" seems pretty high, as in, you need to click and drag pretty far on the square before getting any feedback.
 Can I shorten that distance?
 Or, should I just nuke this whole built-in drag/drop system and do it myself?
 Time shall see :)

+I've started with the "chess logic".
+So far, still no actual logic is implemented, but I've created a `Chess` class which keeps track of an internal position which can be manipulated.
+I've then hooked up the graphical side of things to draw the textures based on the internal chess data.

 # Credits/Attributions

 See [CREDITS.md](CREDITS.md).